Loading...

 The way that ribbons twirl around is a bit like the way that the smoke comes out of the chimneys of the factory and twirls into the sky.

-A curtain, again, because a curtain is drawn to provide darkness, and that's what the smoke would be doing to the sky.
+Again, because a curtain is drawn to provide darkness, and that's what the smoke would be doing to the sky.

-Ink because ink is black and if you were to spill some ink, it would dribble out in different directions a bit like the smoke.
+Ink because ink is black, and if you were to spill some ink, it would dribble out in different directions a bit like the smoke.

-And lava because of the way that lava creates very, very negative images of something that is destructive and toxic and can't be stopped.
+And lava because of the way that lava creates very negative images of something that is destructive and toxic and can't be stopped.

 And that's a bit what the smoke is like as well.